Basic Class Info

 How many YLC cohorts are there?

-We divide our cohorts into two semesters each year, hosting classes in the Spring and Fall each year.
-In the Spring, we host three cohorts: Junior League, Nashville Class, and Massey Class.
-In the Fall, we host two cohorts: Nashville Class and Williamson Class.
+YLC hosts trainings through a total of 5 cohorts each year.
+In the Spring, we facilitate training through the following cohorts: the Nashville Class, Junior League of Nashville, and Belmont-Massey.
+In the Fall, we host two cohorts: the Nashville Class and Williamson County.

 Where will class be hosted each week?